What Ways Of Being Are You Choosing?

 Deer-In-The-Headlights Stares

 After so many years of study and practice, I’ve become a fan of Ways of Being.
 However, when I mention the topic outside the coaching community, I often receive blank stares from people.
 This deer-in-the-headlights response reinforces my desire to shed more light on the Ways conversation.
 In particular, I want to highlight how it applies to marketing leadership and business development.
 To this end, I wrote a book called Being Profitable for business owners who want to transform their approach to sales and marketing.
-If this is of interest, please explore the book.
+I hope you’ll take a look.

 Let’s Start With Some Context